 Strategy #4: Scalable Staffing with the Shamrock Organization

-Enter the Shamrock Organization Model, a practical framework for building a workforce that can expand and contract with your firm's needs.
-This concept articulated by Irish organizational behavior and management expert Charles Handy describes a three-part organizational structure that can help create more sustainable operations while improving work life balance for everyone involved.
+Enter the Shamrock Organization Model, a practical framework for building a workforce that can expand and contract with your firm’s needs.
+This concept was first articulated by Irish organizational behavior and management expert Charles Handy.
+Handy describes a three-part organizational structure that can help create more sustainable operations while improving work life balance for everyone involved.
 You may have also heard this concept referred to as Core-Flex or Core-Flex-Strategic staffing models.

 Professional Core (The First Leaf)